What Is a Gimbal, and How to Use One

 Silent, brushless motors inside the gimbal make sure all this happens, giving you a result that looks super professional – the stabilizing motors are the same you get in drones.

-This is why loads of content creators have invested in gimbals.
+This is why professional content creators invest in gimbals.
 They’re much cheaper than ‘proper,’ Hollywood alternatives like dollies or Steadicams, and they produce great results.
 Using a gimbal cuts out the need for a dedicated camera operator while still delivering stable, high-quality footage.

 What is a 3-axis gimbal?

-So, you know how a gimbal works now.
-Let’s dig into the mechanisms behind it: namely, the 3-axis system that makes the whole thing tick.
-If you hear someone talking about a ‘3-axis gimbal’, then don’t worry.
+Let’s dig into the mechanisms behind the gimbal: namely, the 3-axis system that makes the whole thing tick.
+If you hear someone talking about a ‘3-axis gimbal,’ then don’t worry.
 That’s just another name for everyday gimbals.

 When it detects movement on one of its three axes, it creates an equal amount of movement on the other end to balance everything out.
 It can also figure out if a movement was intentional.
 For example, the gimbal won’t try and smooth out an obvious tilt.

 The 3 axes refer to the different ways in which the camera can move.
-They are:
+Check them out below:

 Tilt